johnno1962/InjectionIII/README.md

 #endif
 ```
 After that, when you run your app in the simulator you should see a
-message saying a file watcher has started for your home directory.
+message saying a file watcher has started for your home directory
-Whenever you save a source file in the current project it should
+and, whenever you save a source file in the current project it should
 report it has been injected.
 This means all places that formerly
-called the old implementation will have been updated to call your
+called the old implementation will have been updated to call the
 latest version of your code.

-It's not quite as simple as that to see results on the screen
+It's not quite as simple as that as to see results on the screen
-immediately as the new code needs to have actually been called.
+immediately the new code needs to have actually been called.
 For example, if you inject a view controller it needs to force a
 redisplay.
 To resolve this problem, classes can implement an
 `@objc func injected()` method which will be called after the